liquinlab/elm-smile/docs/components.md

 Conceptually these are not radically different -- in both cases we have to think about how our program reacts to inputs from the user.
-However, the JSPsych version, besides being more verbose, requires the programmer to manually coordinate more of the updating process (retreiving values and setting them in the display).
+However, the JSPsych version, besides being more verbose, requires the programmer to manually coordinate more of the updating process (retrieving values and setting them in the display).
 This can be error-prone.
-As the complexity of a plugin/component grows the savings from decalarative rendering and reactivity become more and more apparent.
+As the complexity of a plugin/component grows the savings from declarative rendering and reactivity become more and more apparent.
 For example, if the same components was extended to include multiple form elements, each of a highly specialized type (e.g., date pickers, etc...) then the JSPsych version would require a lot of manual code to handle the updating of the display.

 In addition, this example didn't use it but the CSS styling for a JSPsych plugin is defined in a different file from the plugin itself which can make it harder